-Rule Heading Justification Revised Rule 4.8.3.5 Ages of horses and ponies for FEI-level tests at EA events and Clarification 4.8.3.5 Ages of horses and ponies for FEI-level tests at EA events and FEI-sanctioned events in Australia and internationally Horses/ponies of any origin may take part provided they are aged as per the following table: FEI-sanctioned events in 6 years and over FEI Pony tests, FEI Junior tests Australia and internationally 7 years and over FEI Prix St Georges, FEI Young Rider tests, FEI Young Rider Freestyle, Intermediate I and Intermediate Freestyle (EA events and FEI- sanctioned Events) 8 years and over Intermediate A, Intermediate B, Intermediate II, Medium Tour Freestyle, FEI Grand Prix, FEI Grand Prix Special, FEI Grand Prix Freestyle (EA events and FEI sanctioned events) FEI-Young Horses Age for all Young Horses is assessed from 1 August, regardless of hemisphere where they were born 4.8.3.6 Age of horse/ponies For YH Competitions - All horse/pony ages to be assessed from 1 August of the year of birth.
-In relation to age a a) horses borr eligibility of imported horses/ponies nd eligibility for all competitions except Young Horse: in the Northern Hemisphere must be at least 7 years, based on their natural age on 1 January to be eligible to enter FEI and FEI levels (excluding FEI Pony b) horses borr to be eligible enter Grand c)b) an imported registered v • provide does no 8 years, based on their natural birthday, to enter Grand Prix in the Southern Hemisphere must be at least 7 years of age on 1 August to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years to I Prix.
-I horse/pony must be graded by the SDA, and owners of the horse/pony with a foreign National Federation must: the SDA with written evidence of overseas performances.
-If the horse/pony to have any performances and is to be competed at FEI level, the ment as set out in rule 4.8.3.2 must be completed.
+Rule Heading Justification Revised Rule 4.8.3.5 Ages of horses and ponies for FEI-level tests at EA events and Australia and into and ponies for FEI-level tests at EA events and FEI-sanctioned events in ernationally any origin may take part provided they are aged as per the following table: FEI-sanctioned events in 6 years and over FEI Pony tests, FEI Junior tests Australia and internationally 7 years and over FEI Prix St Georges, FEI Young Rider tests, FEI Young Rider Freestyle, Intermediate I and Intermediate Freestyle (EA events and FEI- sanctioned Events) 8 years and over Intermediate A, Intermediate B, Intermediate II, Medium Tour Freestyle, FEI Grand Prix, FEI Grand Prix Special, FEI Grand Prix Freestyle (EA events and FEI sanctioned events) FEI-Young Horses Age for all Young Horses is assessed from 1 August, regardless of hemisphere where they were born 1000 A Fac VII Compatitions All 4.8.3.6 Age of horse/ponies For YH Competitions - All horse/pony ages to be 4.8.3.6 Age and eligibility of imported horses/ponies assessed from 1 August of In relation to age and eligibility for all competitions except Young Horse: a) horses born in the Northern Hemisphere must be at least 7 years, based on their natural birthday, of age on 1 January to be eligible to enter FEI and FEI levels (excluding FEI Pony the year of birth.
+8 years, based on their natural birthday, to enter Grand Prix , in the Southern Hemisphere must be at least 7 years of age on 1 August to be eligible enter Grand e to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years to e)b) an imported registered very provide to does not I horse/pony must be graded by the SDA, and owners of the horse/pony with a foreign National Federation must: the SDA with written evidence of overseas performances.
+If the horse/pony have any performances and is to be competed at FEI level, the nent as set out in rule 4.8.3.2 must be completed.
 Refer also to rule 4.8.3.5